When's the Power Back?

 Power outage guides

-Practical, sourced answers to the questions every outage raises — written against USDA, FDA, CPSC, Ready.gov, Red Cross, and HHS guidance, reviewed 2026-07-08.
+Practical, sourced answers to the questions every outage raises — written from USDA, FDA, CPSC, Ready.gov, Red Cross, and HHS guidance, reviewed 2026-07-16.
 For live conditions, use the outage map.

 Is the food in my fridge still safe?
 The power-outage rules

-USDA/FDA food-safety rules for power outages: the 4-hour refrigerator window, 24–48 hour freezer window, the 40°F rule, and what to throw out.
+USDA/FDA food-safety rules for power outages: the 4-hour refrigerator window, the 24–48 hour freezer window, the 40°F rule, and what to throw out when power returns.

 Running a generator safely during an outage

-CPSC generator-safety rules: never indoors or in a garage, 20+ feet from the house, carbon-monoxide facts, dry operation, and refueling.
+CPSC generator-safety rules for outages: never run one indoors or in a garage, keep it 20+ feet from the house, carbon-monoxide facts, dry operation, and safe refueling.

 Why is my power out right now?